OpenHarmony-TPC/chromium_src/base/README.md

 Regressions in these benchmarks can generally by caused by 1) operating system changes, 2) compiler version or flag changes or 3) changes in //base code itself.

+NOTICE:
+Some files in this folder (there is a high probability that the file name contails OH) are compiled by OpenHarmony open-source authors based on the Chromium open-source framework.
+Some processes refer to the Chromium source code.